 The newest attraction in Amsterdam is the LOOKOUT.
 Enjoy a 360º bird’s-eye view of Amsterdam from the highest swing in Europe.
 If you can stand the temperatures, the Over the Edge swing is a challenge for the brave: Participate at your own risk.

 Still got some time left?
 Amsterdam also boasts a 9D cinema (dont ask, they lost me after 5D), Madame Tusauds and the Ann Frank house.

 Finally, if you are planning to visit the Red Light District, do it in the evening.
 You’ll be sorely disappointed if you visit during the day.

-If you enjoyed Amsterdam Layover Hotel – You may also like:
+If you enjoyed Amsterdam Layover Hotel – check out our Short Breaks & City Stops.
+You may also like: